Supreme Court declines to intervene in Louisiana congressional map dispute | KRDO

 After months of litigation, the district court had scheduled a hearing slated to discuss proposals for the new map.
 But a federal appeals court issued an order canceling that hearing in order to give the state more time to propose new maps.

-The NAACP’s Legal Defense Fund asked the justices to lift that order, but they declined to do so on Thursday.
+The NAACP Legal Defense Fund asked the justices to lift that order, but they declined to do so on Thursday.

 The case is one of several that has come before the justices in recent months concerning race and congressional representation that could impact which party controls the House after next year’s elections.